 If You Discover Storm Damage

 If your windows show signs of damage after a storm, then other parts of the house are probably damaged, as well.
-You should immediately schedule a professional home inspection to make sure your home is structurally sound.
+You should immediately schedule a professional home inspection to make sure

 When it comes to repairing storm damage, C&T Siding has over 30 years of experience assisting our customers.
 We work hard to give our customers quality workmanship and affordable prices.